 The crisis we face is unprecedented, its duration uncertain, it requires us to think differently, globally and to question the balance of power in current supply chain models.
 In this second Blog Post Jackie Lewis examines whether “we are all really in it together” and whose responsibility it is to reshape the future of the apparel industry.

-7 Sustainable Plus-Size Brands Defying Fashion Conventions in 2020
+13 Sustainable Plus-Size Brands Defying Fashion Conventions in 2021

 Sustainable plus-size fashion perfectly embraces these trends and has become the focus of many designers.
 Brands operating in this sector are gaining momentum and reshaping the fashion industry in ways that were unimaginable years ago.

-Here are 7 examples of sustainable plus-size brands:
+Here are 13 examples of sustainable plus-size brands:

 Girlfriend Collective is an activewear brand that sets a remarkable example of sustainability and transparency.
-The brand produces workout gear in sizes up to 6XL and their items are known to be both fashionable and durable.
+They produce workout gear in sizes up to 6XL and their items are known to be both fashionable and durable.
 The brand is SA8000-certified which ensures that employees are well-paid, safe, and healthy.

 All the packaging is also included in being 100% eco-friendly.
 To guarantee total transparency, all the details of their production process, its impact on the environment, and the working conditions at their facilities are openly outlined on their website.

-A compromise with the LGBTQ+ Community
+Supporting the LGBTQ+ Community

-Kirrin Finch goes beyond creating clothes that break gender barriers, the company supports multiple social causes that empower women and the LGBTQ+ Community through donations and events.
-Furthermore, they have created Dapper Scouts, A strong and active community where stylish ambassadors can showcase their confidence and present their authenticity to the world.
+Kirrin Finch goes beyond creating clothes that break gender barriers.
+The company supports multiple social causes that empower women and the LGBTQ+ Community through donations and events.
+Furthermore, they have created Dapper Scouts, a strong and active community where stylish ambassadors can showcase their confidence and present their authenticity to the world.

 Big Bud Press

-Made in USA with fair wages
+Made in USA with Fair Wages

 Transparency drives Sustainability